John Alcala

-John Alcala (May 23, 1959), is a Democratic member of the Kansas House of Representatives, representing the 57th district (Topeka, Kansas in Shawnee County, Kansas).
+John Alcala (May 23, 1959) is an American politician currently serving as a Democratic member of the Kansas House of Representatives, representing the 57th district (Topeka, Kansas in Shawnee County, Kansas).
 He is a graduate of both Topeka High School and Washburn University.
 For 14 years he was a member of the Topeka City Council after which he became city's Deputy Mayor.